 Infant class sizes for Reception, Year 1 or Year 2 are limited to no more than 30 pupils.
 An appeal for an infant class where an extra child would take the class to over thirty pupils will only be allowed in exceptional circumstances, as the Appeal Panel’s powers are limited by legislation.

 Please read the Parents Guide to School Admissions Appeals for Reception, Years 1 and 2 for further information about the appeal process for infant class appeals.

 Please read the Parents Guide to School Admissions Appeals for Years 3-13 for further information about the appeal process for these year groups.

 The School Admissions Appeals Code requires all school admission authorities to publish their proposed admission appeal arrangements for the normal year of entry in September each year, on their websites by 28 February.

-The local authority, as the admission authority for all Community and Voluntary Controlled schools, has therefore set the following general dates for admission appeals for admission to the normal year of entry in September 2015:
+The local authority, as the admission authority for all Community and Voluntary Controlled schools, has therefore set the following general dates for admission appeals for admission to the point of entry year in September 2016:

 For Voluntary Aided, Foundation and Academy schools (including all secondary schools) please contact the school directly.